MEDUSA: Scalable Biometric Sensing in the Wild through Distributed MIMO Radars

-\textbf{Contribution 1.} \system builds a first-of-its-kind 16 UWB radar elements MIMO system that enables flexible, coherent, distributed vital sign sensing in a multi-view way (shown in Fig.~\ref{fig:introarch}).
+\textbf{Contribution 1.} \system builds a \textit{first-of-its-kind} 16 UWB radar elements MIMO system that enables flexible, coherent, distributed vital sign sensing in a multi-view way (shown in Fig.~\ref{fig:introarch}).
 The wireless synchronization facilitates easy deployment and ensures robustness across diverse target and environment configurations. mmWave radar suffers from signal blockage in NLoS scenarios.
 In contrast, UWB's better penetration capability (3-10 GHz) compared to mmWave, coupled with the large antenna gain in \system, allows us to detect targets as far as 6m, even in NLoS reliably.

 \textbf{2.
-Balancing MIMO SNR Gain vs. Spatial Diversity Gain:} The theory of distributed MIMO radar well understood~\cite{biglieri2007mimo}.
+Balancing MIMO SNR Gain vs. Spatial Diversity Gain:} The theory of distributed MIMO radar is well understood~\cite{biglieri2007mimo}.
 However, dispersing the MIMO array into various sub-arrays can amplify spatial diversity gain, even if the SNR of individual sub-arrays is reduced.
-We revisit the tradeoff between antenna gain (SNR) and diversity gain (outage probability) in the context of sensing: A single 256 virtual MIMO ($16 Tx \times 16 Rx$) array maximizes gain/coverage from one perspective but lacks robustness to diverse target orientations, locations, NLoS conditions, blockages, and motion.
-Conversely, distributing sub-arrays across multiple locations enhances robustness to ``in-the-wild'' configurations at the cost of reduced antenna gain and coverage per sub-array.
+We revisit the trade-off between antenna gain (SNR) and diversity gain (outage probability) in sensing.
+A single 256-element virtual MIMO array $16 Tx \times 16 Rx$) maximizes gain from one viewpoint but is vulnerable to subjects' orientation, location, NLoS, blockages, and motion variations.
+Conversely, distributing sub-arrays across multiple locations enhances robustness to ``in-the-wild'' configurations with reduced antenna gain and coverage per sub-array.
 The challenge is efficiently managing this tradeoff to ensure accurate and robust sensing across varied target and environmental conditions.

 \textbf{Contribution 2.} Through extensive experimental and motivational characterization, \system identifies an ideal operating point, wherein one sub-array per quadrant around the target area strikes the most effective balance -- any further distribution only reduces the gain per sub-array without adding appreciably to the diversity gain.
-In contrast, less diversity diminishes the robustness in sensing performance.
+In contrast, less diversity diminishes the robustness of sensing performance.
 In particular, \system employs four $4\times4$ sub-arrays, each with 16 virtual MIMO elements, to establish its distributed radar system for rooms.
 This configuration also offers flexibility to adapt to other room shapes as needed.